Mechanical Hamiltonian systems with respect to linear Poisson structures and Jacobi-Reeb dynamics: The more general case of a linear Poisson structure

 \item[$(iii)$] The Jacobi bracket $\{\cdot,\cdot\}_{\mathbb{S}_g(A^*)}$ on $\mathbb{S}_g(A^*)$ and the Poisson bracket $\{\cdot,\cdot\}_{A^*}$ on $A^*$ are related as follows

 for all $G_1,G_2 \in C^\infty (A^*)$, with $\iota:\mathbb{S}_g(A^*) \to A^*$ the inclusion map. \end{enumerate} \end{theorem}

-\begin{proof} Our theorem is a consequence of more general results which where proved in \cite{GrIgMaPaUr}.
+\begin{proof} Our theorem is a consequence of some results which where proved in \cite{GM} (see also \cite{DLM,GrIgMaPaUr}).
 Anyway, in order to make our paper self-contained, we will give a simple proof of the theorem.

 {\it (i)} It is well-known that $X_{\kappa_{(A,g)}}$ is an infinitesimal automorphism of the Poisson structure $\Pi_{A^*}$, that is,